spacekitcat/cmpress-tool/README.md

 - [x] Make everything use arrays instead of strings.
 This will improve data intergrity because it will use explicit unicode charcodes.
 It should also make it faster by eliminating string conversions.
 - [x] A sample program that can compress and save a file.
 - [x] A sample program that can decompress the above
 - [X] 16-bit integer support (n.b.
 2^16 = 65536)
 - [X] The packet can only ever be 1 or 6, so the packet structure can be modified to eliminate the P marker and recieve the instruction instead from the packet header size.
 This brings the overall output size down.
 - [ ] The token locate code needs to be several times faster.
 The code needs to deal with a window size of 65000.
 I think it would need a window size in this sort of ballpark to actually have the ability to compress above the compression packet storage overhead.
 See next bullet point:
 - [ ] Substring code is O(nm), but a suffix tree would be O(m + n).
 The dynamic solution for a 4096 byte dictionary could theoretically perform 16777216 (4096^2) operations per cycle (it starts a new cycle every single time it finds a new token), in comparison to 8192 with a suffix tree.
 See above.
+- [ ] If we have four prefixless packets with 8-bit tokens, it would technically be possible to store them as a single packet with a 32-bit token, saving 3 bytes of overhead.
+- [ ] Refactor the decompression stream, it can be reduced to one step which should also make it slightly faster.
+I don't care much about this right now, the decompression process is approximately 90 times faster than compression.
 - [ ] The sliding window doesn't have any kind back pressure or ability to queue stream data
 - [ ] Release system

 # Building